jzumsteg/zumstegs-blog/_posts/2025-07-05-rural-france.md

 ---
 Most folks who visit France see the big cities: Paris, Lyon, Nice and so forth.
 Few get the opportunity to explore France's rural side, and that's a shame.
 Rural France is often beautiful and a drive through it reveals that beauty, as well as surprises that offer insights into a history and culture you won't see in the cities.
 Laurie and I like to drive in the country to take in the beauty and culture there.

-These pictures are from a trip we made to an area near Bourges, in the Loire River Valley, where friends have a country home and a day trip we took from our home here in Bois-le-Roi.
+These pictures are from a trip we made to an area near Bourges, in the Loire River Valley, where friends have a country home, and a day trip we took from our home here in Bois-le-Roi.

 <figure>
     <img class='landscape' src="{{ "2025/rural/DSC06736.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />